Wolverine971/9takes/src/blog/community/consensus-on-human-nature.md

 ## Plato is to Aristotle as Freud is to Pinker

-Plato had a complicated view of human nature, but his pupil Aristotle had a more simple view.
+Plato had a complicated view of human nature, but his pupil Aristotle had a simple view.
 Aristotle argued that humans have the unique ability to be rational and that we are in a constant struggle to be rational.
 Similarly Freud had a complicated view of human nature where there was an interplay between three elements: the id, ego, and superego that pull at the human psyche.
 However the modern psychologist Steven Pinker calls for rationality, mirroring Aristotle's view.

 ## What was Plato's view?